AVSLab/basilisk/docs/installOnMacOS.md

 ```

-## Option 1 - Using the macOS Python Installation
+## Setting up the Python Environment
 The following setup will make use of the macOS supplied version of python, but will install all the required python packages in the user `~/Library/Python` folder.
 This has the benefit that no `sudo` command is required to install and run Basilisk, and the user Python folder can readily be replaced if needed.
+If you wish to use the HomeBrew version of python, after following these instruction configure the CMake Python paths as described in \ref customPython.

 In the following instructions, be sure to follow the sequence of tasks as outlined below.